What we’re reading now

 Turn Right at Machu Picchu by Mark Adams – chosen by marketing director Sascha Way

-I’m going trekking in Peru in September so over the summer I’ll be prepping by reading this New York Times best-seller about a man who recreates the original 1911 expedition to the famous archaeological site.
-I’ve been assured it’s a funny, down-to-earth must-read -although I’m hoping it’s not going to terrify me about the prospect of camping out for four nights up an Andean mountain.
+I’ve just come back from trekking in Peru so I’m now desperate to read this New York Times best-seller about a man who recreates the original 1911 expedition to the famous archaeological site.
+I’ve been assured it’s a funny, down-to-earth must-read -although I’m pleased to be reading it after camping out for four nights up an Andean mountain rather than before!

 The Handmaid’s Tale by Margaret Atwood – chosen by editorial assistant Sophie Hadjikyriacos

 I watched the recent TV adaptation of this 1985 dystopian classic on Channel 4 and absolutely loved it.
-I’m a huge Margaret Atwood geek and so this summer I’m going to re-read the book and compare it to the series (hey, it keeps me out of trouble!)
-I’m pretty sure I remember the main character Offred being far more objectionable in print than she was on TV…
+I’m a huge Margaret Atwood geek and so I’m going to re-read the book and compare it to the series.
+I’m pretty sure I remember the main character Offred being far more objectionable in print than she was on TV but we’ll see!

 The Line Of Beauty by Alan Hollinghurst – chosen by editorial assistant Sarah Taylor

-What are you reading this summer – anything we need to put on our own must-read lists?!
+What are you reading at the mo – anything we need to put on our own must-read lists?!
 Let us know in the comment box below.